 - Call for an ambulance immediately if the injury is severe.
-We will not attempt to transport the injured child in our own vehicles - Whilst waiting for the ambulance, contact the parent(s) and arrange to meet them at the hospital - Arrange for the most appropriate member of staff to accompany the child taking with them any relevant information such as registration forms, relevant medication sheets, medication and the child's comforter - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children.
-This may mean temporarily grouping the children together - Inform the nursery manager / director immediately - Remain calm at all times.
+Staff MUST NOT attempt to transport the injured child in our own vehicles - Whilst waiting for the ambulance, contact the parents and arrange to meet them at the hospital - Arrange for the most appropriate member of staff to accompany the child, taking with them any relevant information such as registration forms, relevant medication sheets, medication and the child's comforter - Redeploy staff if necessary to ensure there is adequate staff deployment to care for the remaining children.
+This may mean temporarily grouping the children together - Inform a member of the management team immediately - Remain calm at all times.
 Children who witness an incident may well be affected by it and may need lots of cuddles and reassurance.
-Staff may also require additional support following the accident. - If the injury is not serious enough for an ambulance the parent(s) must be contacted to take their child to hospital - the parent will be asked if they want us to give pain relief (Calpol) while the child is waiting - If the parent(s) are unable to reach the nursery within a suitable time frame for the individual injury, 111 will be called for advice on how to proceed
+Staff may also require additional support following the accident.